Why Diversity Matters

 What is the Age Range of the Students?

 Some learners prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

 The "traditional" college student is thought to be between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Bethel University Tennessee, 19.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
-We rank Bethel University Tennessee #27 in the nation for student age diversity.
+At Bethel University, 19.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Bethel #27 in the nation for student age diversity.

-Analyze the age range of Bethel University Tennessee students with the following chart.
+Analyze the age range of Bethel students with the following chart.

 Questions About Diversity

-- How is Bethel University Tennessee doing at supporting students from all financial backgrounds?
+- How is Bethel doing at supporting students from all financial backgrounds?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
-To get a better idea of how Bethel University Tennessee is supporting low-income students check the Financial Aid Page.
+Schools with otherwise excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as income levels.
+Get a better idea of how Bethel supports low-income students by visiting the Financial Aid Page.